Title

 - Adoption must be listed as a method of disposition on the approved IACUC protocol from which the animal will be removed.

-- DCM will ensure that all non-rodent animals to be adopted are appropriately neutered.
+- DCM will ensure that all warm-blooded non-rodent animals to be adopted are appropriately neutered.

-- All animals to be adopted will receive a DCM Veterinary physical examination prior to adoption.:
+- All animals to be adopted will receive a physical examination by a DCM veterinarian prior to adoption.

-- Animals will only be adopted if the adoption represents no threat to the public or animal health or welfare, or the integrity of the University.
+- Animals will only be adopted if the adoption presents no recognized threat to the public or animal health or welfare, or the integrity of the University.

-- A UNC-CH Animal Adoption Agreement form or comparable document must be completed by the adopting individual and can be obtained from the Office of Animal Care and Use (OACU) or DCM.
+- A UNC-Chapel Hill Animal Adoption Agreement form or comparable document must be completed and signed by the adopting individual and can be obtained from the Office of Animal Care and Use (OACU) or DCM.

 For questions or concerns, please contact the Office and Animal Care and Use, 919-966-5569 or iacuc@med.unc.edu